 \subsection{Feynman Gauss operator}

-A distinguished choice of the Gauss operator is that of the Feynman gauge in Quantum Electrodynamics, which preserves locality and covariance : $G_\mu = \partial_\mu L$, with $L$ a massless longitudinal field.
+A distinguished choice of the Gauss operator is that of the Feynman gauge in Quantum Electrodynamics, which preserves locality and covariance: $G_\mu = \partial_\mu L$, with $L$ a massless longitudinal field.

-In addition to the properties i)-iv), the Feynman Gauss operator in QED satisfies \begin{enumerate}[i)] \item it is \textit{Lorentz covariant}, allowing for a Lorentz covariant field algebra, \item it provides a simple \textit{subsidiary condition}, which linearizes the constraint~(\ref{eq:1.5}) for the identification of the physical states, \item it \textit{does not require fancy ghost fields}, since it involves only the vector potential and possibly the Nakanishi-Lautrup field $B$. \end{enumerate}
+In addition to the properties i)-iv), the Feynman Gauss operator in QED satisfies \begin{enumerate}[i)] \item it is \textit{Lorentz covariant}, allowing for a Lorentz covariant field algebra, \item it provides a simple \textit{subsidiary condition}, which linearizes the constraint \cref{eq:1.5} for the identification of the physical states, \item it \textit{does not require ghost fields}, since it involves only the vector potential and possibly the Nakanishi-Lautrup field $B$. \end{enumerate}

-The technical advantages of such a choice are well known, in particular for the control of renormalization, the explicit construction of the physical charged states etc.\footnote{See, e.g. \cite{FS16}.} It is then natural to ask whether a Gauss operator with such properties may be obtained also in the non-abelian case.
+The technical advantages of such a choice are well known, in particular for the control of renormalization, the explicit construction of the physical charged states, etc. (see e.g.~\cite{FS16}).
+It is then natural to ask whether a Gauss operator with such properties may be obtained also in the non-abelian case.

-A negative answer has been presented in the literature and it is part of the standard textbook presentation of the need of BRST quantization.
+A negative answer has been presented in the literature and it is part of the standard textbook presentation of the need for BRST quantization.
 However, such a negative conclusion has been reached for the choice of a gauge fixing which is a literal transcription of the Feynman choice, namely for the gauge fixing $\ume \xi (\partial^\mu A^a_\mu)^2$ or for its Nakanishi-Lautrup variations, e.g. $ B^a \partial^\mu A^a_\mu + \ume \xi (\partial^\mu A^a_\mu)^2$.

 One may reasonably ask whether in the non-abelian case a more clever choice of the gauge fixing may work.
-Quite generally this leads to investigate the possible Lorentz covariant solutions of the equation $\partial^\mu G_\mu = 0.$ \goodbreak
+Quite generally this leads to investigating the possible Lorentz covariant solutions of the equation $\partial^\mu G_\mu = 0.$ \goodbreak

 For simplicity, we discuss the problem in the absence of matter fields and consider gauge fixings $\LGF$ which are functions of $A^a_\mu$ and of fields $B^a$, of the Nakanishi-Lautrup type, which transform according to irreducible adjoint representations of $G$, for simplicity taken to be a simple group.
 Then, the invariance of the gauge fixing $\L_{GF}$ under the global gauge group $G$ requires